-Feta pizza with tomato and basil has all the classic Greek flavors we love.
-With feta cheese, fresh ripe tomatoes, onions, extra virgin olive oil and a thin crispy crust, it is a recipe to return to again and again.
+Our Tomato Feta Pizza has all the classic Greek flavors we love.
+With feta cheese, fresh ripe tomatoes, onions, extra virgin olive oil, it is a recipe to return to again and again.

-If you love this feta pizza, you will also love this tomato galette with feta, burrata eggplant pizza or the ladenia pizza from the island of Kimolos!
+If you love this Tomato Feta Pizza, you will also love this Tomato Galette With Feta, Burrata Eggplant Pizza, Easy Pita Pizza or Ladenia The Greek Pizza from the island of Kimolos!

 Here is what you need

-- Greek feta cheese. it is always best to get a block of feta in brine, like MtVikos, or Dodoni.
+- Greek feta cheeseโ It’s always best to get a block of feta in brine, like MtVikos, or Dodoni.
 Israeli or Bulgarian feta are suitable substitutes.
 Please don’t buy fat-free feta; it does not exist in Greece and is dry and tasteless.

-- Tomatoes.
-I use ripe tomatoes with firm skin.
-Mixing regular size tomatoes with colorful cherry makes creating this pizza fun and playful.
+- Tomatoesโ Use ripe tomatoes with firm skin.
+It is optional, but mixing regular-size tomatoes with colorful cherry makes creating this pizza fun and playful.

-- Onions.
-Thin slices of sweet peppery onion combined with the tomatoes and feta is a classic combination found first in the famous horiatiki salad.
+- OnionsโThin slices of sweet, peppery onion combined with tomatoes and feta are a classic combination first found in the famous horiatiki salad.

 - Fresh basil and fresh thyme.
 You can also use fresh oregano instead of thyme.
-In case no fresh herbs are available, use their dried versions.
+If no fresh herbs are available, use their dried versions.

 Detailed measurements and instructions can be found on the recipe card at the bottom of the page.